5T33Z0/OC-Little-Translated/13_Mapping_USB_in_ACPI/README.md

 |**0x0A**| Type C connector, USB 2.0 and USB 3.0 w/o Switch |Flipping the device does change the ACPI port. generally seen on USB 3.1/3.2 mainboard headers|
 |**0xFF**| Proprietary Connector | For Internal USB 2.0 ports like Bluetooth|

-We will need use these "Type" bytes to declare the USB Port types.
+We will use these "Type" bytes to declare the USB Port types.

 ### USB Port Names
 As seen earlier, the ports listed in the SSDT have different names.